tensorflow/tensorflow/tensorflow/g3doc/api_docs/index.md

 languages like Go, Java, Javascript, Lua R, and perhaps others.
 With SWIG, it's relatively easy to contribute a TensorFlow interface to your favorite language.

-Note: Many practical aspects of ssage are covered in the Mechanics tab, and some additional documentation not specific to any particular language API is available in the Resources tab.
+Note: Many practical aspects of usage are covered in the Mechanics tab, and some additional documentation not specific to any particular language API is available in the Resources tab.